trek-view/360-camera-metadata/0-tests/README.md

 ## How it works

-You specify if you want to generate an image, directory of images or video files and what metadata should be corrupted for testing.
+You specify if you want to generate an image, directory of images (timelapse) or video files and how it should be corrupted for testing.
+The script will use a GoPro image or video file as a template, and corrupt as specified.

 * strip all metadata
 	- description: creates file(s) (from template) with all metadata removed